hegdeadithyak/CRED/README.md

 # Contact Book Management System

-This is a simple Contact Book Management System built using Flask for the backend, SQLite as the database, and React for the frontend.
+This is a basic Contact Book Management System built using Flask for the backend, SQLite as the database, and React for the frontend.

 ## Features